bitblit/Ratchet/README.md

 because I am lazy and because that is where AWS releases the new stuff first.
 Because of this, you will see that while my code allows you to override the region, I always set a biased default.
 If you don't like that... sorry?

+#### Daemon

+The Daemon subpackage is to handle the case on AWS where you want to run a process asynchronously via Lambda (not waiting for the return on a API Gateway request) and check its results until it is finished.
+Daemon offers a thin wrapper around an S3 object that can be updated until it is finally replaced by the final results themselves.
+The end customer can be given the key to check on synchronously.
+Items are broken down by day (for easy flushing later) and by groups if desired.

 ## Site Uploader
 There is a tool in here called site uploader that is designed to help put completely static sites into S3 (basically a glorified **aws s3 cp --recursive ...**), while allowing you to set some of the more popular HTTP headers like